GITHUB2575/FreeStyle/README.md

 New changes done by developer
-Some more changes done by Naveen.
+Some more changes done by Naveen Kumar.